Hillingdon HMO Licensing

 Licence Fee

-The licence fee covers the full 5-year licence period.
+The licence fee covers the full 5-year licence period and is payable in two instalments.
 Accredited landlords benefit from a 10% discount on the standard fee.

 Standard fee£1,401